n33kos/JobHound/README.md

 # JobHound
-A web interface wrapper which leverages a lite version of PosAg to configure and scrape job listings from specific search URLs
+A local web app to scrape and manage job listings from configurable search URLs.

 # Dependencies
 - Ruby >=v2.0.0